 Source: Adobe, 2025 Holiday Shopping Report

-Amazon's in-platform AI shopping assistant grew its user base 149% year-on-year and total interactions 210%.
-In November 2025, Amazon rolled out agentic features that let Rufus autonomously buy products on behalf of customers, including auto-buy at target prices.
-In late 2025, Amazon merged Rufus and Alexa+ into a single shopping assistant.
+Amazon's in-platform AI shopping assistant, then branded Rufus, grew its user base 149% year-on-year and total interactions 210%.
+In November 2025, Amazon rolled out agentic features that let it autonomously buy products on behalf of customers, including auto-buy at target prices.
+In May 2026, Amazon retired the Rufus name and folded the assistant into Alexa for Shopping, a single agent built into the main Amazon search bar.

 Source: Fortune and PYMNTS, November 2025